osm-search/Nominatim/docs/develop/Import.md

 match for each tag wins.

 A rule where key and value are the empty string is special.
-This defines the fallback when none of the rules matches.
+This defines the fallback when none of the rules match.
 The fallback is always used as a last resort when nothing else matches, no matter where the rule appears in the file.
 Defining multiple fallback rules is not allowed.
 What happens in this case, is undefined.